DragonBox

-DragonBox is an educational game series developed and published by WeWantToKnow AS, a Norwegian studio.
-DragonBox Algebra was released on May 9, 2012 for iOS.
+DragonBox is an educational game series developed and published by French-Norwegian studio WeWantToKnow AS (currently doing business as DragonBox).
+Its first installment, DragonBox Algebra, was released on May 9, 2012 for iOS, and has since then been followed by other installments.
 It was created to teach children math, such as algebra.

 The game won a 2016 Games For Change award for "Best Learning Game", and received positive reception from critics, who praised the efficacy of the app.

 Gameplay

 The game has five "worlds" with twenty levels each, and beating each level allows the dragons that the player possesses to grow into a new, more advanced form.
 To beat each level, the player must play a puzzle minigame in which they organize cards on two trays.
 While the cards are initially icons of various creatures and objects, the game uses them to abstractly demonstrate mathematical equations before later replacing them with variables and numbers.
 The player gets bonus stars if they complete the level in as few moves as possible, and with as few cards left as possible.